OPEC's Worries About Other Producers Hit Oil Price

 Asked about the prospects for cooperation from the non-OPEC producers, Qatar's oil minister, Abdullah bin Hamad Al-Attiyah said: ``I'm not optimistic, not pessimistic _ I'm realistic.''

-With no talk of changing OPEC's production ceiling of 24.5 million barrels a day, or the quotas of individual members, oil ministers were launching plenty of verbal attacks, but few if any proposed solutions, for their dilemma with the non-OPEC producers.
+With no official talk of changing OPEC's production ceiling of 24.5 million barrels a day, or the quotas of individual members, oil ministers were launching plenty of verbal attacks, but few if any proposed solutions, for their dilemma with the non-OPEC producers.